Will Agricultural Robots Replace Human Agricultural Labour? | Opinion

 From an ethical standpoint, improved working conditions is absolutely necessary, especially considering the additional issues of human trafficking in some countries-an illegal exploitation of workers near the brink of slavery, with people paid as little as 3 euros per hour, or even less when their employers decide to pay for less hours than were actually worked.7 So, if robots can help set a new standard for the human work force and improve their working environment, I’m all for it.

-Robots can help, but only up to a point
+Farming robots can help, but only up to a point

-But even if we all agreed that robots should take over these arduous tasks, their complete autonomy still isn’t possible.
+But even if we all agreed that farming robots should take over these arduous tasks, their complete autonomy still isn’t possible.
 In fact, building an autonomous harvesting robot is way harder than it may seem.

 First of all, fruits and vegetables come in different shapes and sizes, making it difficult for robots to recognize any that are “out of shape”.
 Second, fruits and vegetables can be difficult to spot sometimes, as they can hide behind leaves.
 And lastly, gently handling the fruits and vegetables to ensure that they aren’t bruised or damaged during picking is another feat in itself, especially for soft fruits and vegetables like strawberries or asparagus.